openeuler-mirror/yocto-poky/documentation/migration-guides/migration-1.7.rst

 build host is now 1.7.8 because the ``--list`` option is now required by BitBake's Git fetcher.
-As always, if your host distribution does not provide a version of Git that meets this requirement, you can use the ``buildtools-tarball`` that does.
-See the ":ref:`ref-manual/system-requirements:required git, tar, python and gcc versions`" section for more information.
+As always, if your host distribution does not provide a version of Git that meets this requirement, you can use the :term:`buildtools` tarball that does.
+See the ":ref:`ref-manual/system-requirements:required git, tar, python, make and gcc versions`" section for more information.

 .. _migration-1.7-autotools-class-changes: